input-output-hk/cardano-node-wiki/docs/Git-submodules-guide.md

 maintain the code in `git` as separate repositories and publish releases to [Cardano Haskell Packages (CHaP)](https://github.com/input-output-hk/cardano-haskell-packages).

-All published components must operator in this manner.
+All published components must operate in this manner.

-In other to streamline development within teams however, teams may opt-in to use submodules to integrate some subset of components that they deal with frequently.
+To streamline development within teams, teams have the option to use submodules for integrating a subset of components they frequently work with.

-Some ground rules are in place however to ensure that all components remain CHaP compatible.
+However, certain ground rules are in place to ensure the compatibility of all components with CHaP:

 * Any repository that uses `git submodule` must:
   * Not contain any component code directly.
 Component code must only be referenced via submodules.
-In this sense, repositories that use `git submodule` are not projects of themselves.
-They are "meta-projects" that are merely collections of other projects.
+This means that repositories using `git submodule` are not standalone projects but rather 'meta-projects' that serve as collections of other projects.
   * Be owned by a particular team.
 There is no shared ownership of such repositories.
-  * Not be used to make released artifacts directly or indirectly.
-This is to reduce accidental inclusion of anything `git submodule` related into the release project.  `git submodule` are not a first class method to build software within IOG.
+  * Not be used to release artifacts directly or indirectly.
+This precaution is taken to minimize the inadvertent inclusion of any `git submodule` related elements into the release project.
+Note that `git submodule` is not considered a primary method for building software in IOG.
   * Not have a name that makes it sound like official software or tie itself to one.
 For example `node-and-cli-team` is not an acceptable name because it suggests it is related to `cardano-node` or `cardano-cli`.
-This is to prevent users from accidently believing the meta-project is in anyway official and ask for support.
+This precaution prevents users from accidently believing the meta-project is in anyway official and ask for support.

 ## Projects using `git submodule`

-Presently the following meta-projects use `git submodule`:
+Currently, the following meta-projects use `git submodule`:

 * [fusion-flamingo](https://github.com/input-output-hk/fusion-flamingo)

 ## Cloning a repository that uses `git submodule`

-Clone the meta-project like this to also initialise the submodules within the
+To clone the meta-project and initialize the submodules within it, use the following command:
-meta-project:

 ```bash
 $ git clone --recurse-submodules git@github.com:input-output-hk/<project-name>.git
 ```

-If you accidentally cloned the meta-project using regular clone:
+If you accidentally cloned the meta-project using regular clone, run:

 ```bash
 $ git clone git@github.com:input-output-hk/<project-name>.git
 ```

-you can initialise the submodules afterwards:
+You can initialize the submodules afterwards:

 ```bash
 <project-name> $ git submodule update --init --recursive